abuturabofficial/w3-blog/content/post/deepseek-local/index.md

 description: "Running LLM models locally, ensures that only you are  the in-charge of your data.
 In this tutorial we will learn, how to run deepseek models locally on your PC."
 author: "AbuTurab"
 image: 'deepseek-local-cover.webp'
-tags:
+tags: ['LLMs','AI', 'Selfhosted']
-categories:
+categories: ['Blog']
-keywords:
+keywords: ['Running LLMs locally', 'Self hosting a large language model', 'How to securely run deepseek ai', 'Selfhosted llms and your privacy']
-lastmod: ''
+lastmod: '2025-02-03T16:41:06+05:00'
 ---

 DeepSeek is a Chinese AI company that has recently rattled the cages in the international LLM business due to its state-of-the-art performance with minimal running costs.
 Its latest `R1` model performs on par with, or even better than, OpenAI's `o1` model in some scenarios.